-Systematic and communication best practices for selling hunting, fishing, target shooting, and other recreational licenses/permits/registrations.
+This section offers systematic and communication best practices for selling hunting, fishing, target shooting, and other recreational licenses/permits/registrations.
+Each section presents a topic of consideration and then some “Next Steps” to address this area for your organization.

-With upwards of 70% of traffic on websites now happening on a phone, it is of the utmost importance that everything an agency designs be done with a mobile friendly first layout.
+With upwards of 70% of traffic on websites now happening on a phone, it is of the utmost importance that everything an agency or organization designs be done with a mobile friendly first layout.

-- Self Assessment: Mystery shop your site on mobile devices.
+- Self Assessment: Conduct a Self Assessment or Mystery shop your site on mobile devices.

 - Focus Group: Get a group of hunters/anglers to purchase their license online on their phone in front of you so you can see if/when they hit roadblocks.